thaliaarchi/regexp-museum/greps/decus.md

 > simulate the file redirection and other similar workarounds which inspired
 > some z88dk feature.

+In the Amiga Library Disks (1986), it was called “Decus grep” and the author was
+unknown:

+> Decus grep (Get Regular Expression and Print).
+Useful
+> for finding strings in files.
+> Author: Unknown

 ## Limitations

 It has no alternation or grouping.
 Pattern syntax is case-insensitive (even